By Dady Chery

 As high as the current costs of MINUSTAH might appear, there will likely be more to pay.
 In a landmark decision last month, a Dutch court ruled the Netherlands government liable for the failure of its UN soldiers to protect three Bosnian Muslim men from being killed by Serbs during the 1995 Sebrenica massacre.
 Until now, UN soldiers accused of crimes had been merely discharged.
 This decision allows the possibility of suing the countries participating in UN forces for the crimes of their soldiers.
 Given Brazil’s role in the formation of MINUSTAH, the Brazilian government might be liable for all of MINUSTAH’s crimes.
 In any case, Brazilian troops in Haiti stand accused of the murders of Aristide partisans and numerous sexual assaults.

 The notorious 2006 Cité Soleil massacre involving these troops was captured on the video provided below.
-People were killed by high powered rifles and M50s fired from helicopter gunships; this included children, pregnant women and unarmed men as they slept in their beds at 4 a.m.
-Pregnant twenty-four year old Lelene Mertina was shot inside her home and survived but lost her 6 month old fetus.
+People were killed by high-powered rifles and M50s fired from helicopter gunships; this included children, pregnant women and unarmed men as they slept in their beds at 4 a.m.
+Pregnant 24-year old Lelene Mertina was shot inside her home and survived, but she lost her six-month old fetus.
 A young school teacher was shot and killed inside his home but while dying said he was shot from a helicopter gunship.
 The UN was fully aware of who they were killing but denied it despite photographic evidence.
 (See the video.)
 The MINUSTAH attacks were retribution for mounting massive demonstrations by the people who were demanding the return of Aristide to Haiti.

 Some Brazilian hardliners, such as member of the Center for Strategic Studies at the University of Campinas (Unicamp) Geraldo Cavagnari, continue to say that